Preserving Oregon’s Lands and Rivers Since 1989

 McKenzie River Trust helps people protect and care for the lands and rivers they cherish in western Oregon.

-The McKenzie River Trust is a nonprofit land trust formed in 1989 to protect critical habitat and scenic lands in the McKenzie basin.
-Since 2000, our service area has included the watersheds of the Long Tom, Upper Willamette, Coast and Middle Forks of the Willamette, Umpqua, Siuslaw, and coastal streams and lakes from Reedsport to Yachats.
-In 2021, we expanded our coastal service area to stretch from Reedsport north to Lincoln City, and opened our first field office in Newport.
+The McKenzie River Trust is a nonprofit that began in 1989 to care for important lands and waters in the McKenzie River area.
+Today, we work across western Oregon, including the Long Tom, Upper Willamette, Coast and Middle Forks of the Willamette, Umpqua, Siuslaw, and streams and lakes along the coast.
+In 2021, we grew our coastal work to reach from Reedsport up to Lincoln City, and we opened our first office in Newport.

-Our five year strategic plan identifies our priorities and goals through 2024.
+Our five year strategic plan identifies our priorities and goals.
 We invite anyone interested in working with us or supporting our work to read our plan and contact our staff with any questions.

 For over 30 years, the McKenzie River Trust has been a trusted partner in land conservation throughout the McKenzie basin and western Oregon.
 We have pursued our mission of “helping people protect and care for the lands and rivers they cherish” by focusing on habitat diversity and health, river dynamism, and wild landscapes.
 But we need to more explicitly acknowledge that people and communities have been and continue to be part of these ecosystems.
 The “helping people” part of our mission compels us to ensure that we are a welcoming organization that fosters a sense of belonging and that our work benefits and engages all people, not just some.
 Prioritizing diversity, equity, inclusion, and justice (DEIJ) means we must explicitly center the voices, needs, and concerns of the people most harmed by inequities and injustices.